 PROVING LIABILITY IN A PREMISES LIABILITY CASE

 One of the most complicated aspects of any premises liability claim is proving liability.
 If you were injured on another person’s property, you must be able to prove that the property owner or manager knew about the unsafe conditions, yet failed to do anything about it.
 As you can imagine, this isn’t always easy and requires the expertise of an experienced DFW premises liability attorney.
 In order to bring a claim against a negligent property owner, you must be able to prove the following:

 - The at-fault party was in command of the property

 - The property owner or tenant was negligent in the maintenance of the property

 - The property owner’s negligence directly lead to your injury

 It is not always easy to prove a premises liability case, which is why we encourage you to contact Shamieh Law today.
-Our experienced legal team is dedicated to helping each and every client get the results they are looking for, which starts by proving liability in this particular case.
+Our experienced slip and fall lawyers dedicated to helping each and every client get the results they are looking for, which starts by proving liability in this particular case.
 To learn more about your rights following an accident on another person or business owner’s property, contact us today.